At least 30 die in Somalia car bomb

 - No group immediately claimed responsibility for the blast

-(CNN)At least 30 people were killed in a car-bomb blast at a market Sunday in Mogadishu, Capt.
+Mogadishu, Somalia (CNN)At least 30 people were killed in a car-bomb blast at a market Sunday in Mogadishu, Capt.
 Abdirisak Mohamed, a senior Somali police officer, told CNN.

 Medina Hospital medics said more than 50 people were injured, some critically.
 Those injured were mostly traders and customers at the market.